cairo-book/cairo-book/src/ch16-05-01-price-feeds.md

 {{#include ../listings/ch16-building-advanced-starknet-smart-contracts/listing_08_price_feed/src/lib.cairo:price_feed_impl}}
 ```

-The `get_asset_price` function is responsible for retrieving the price of the asset specified in the `asset_id` argument from Pragma Oracle.
-Inside the function, an instance of the `IPragmaDispatcher` is created which serves as a dispatcher for interacting with the Pragma Oracle.
-The `get_data_median` method is then called from the created instance by passing the `DataType::SpotEntry(asset_id)` as an argument and assigned to a variable named `output` of type `PragmaPricesResponse`.
-Finally, the function returns an `output.price` a `u128` which is the price of the `asset_id` requested.
+The `get_asset_price` function is responsible for retrieving the price of the asset specified by the `asset_id` argument from Pragma Oracle.
+The `get_data_median` method is called from the `IPragmaDispatcher` instance by passing the `DataType::SpotEntry(asset_id)` as an argument and its output is assigned to a variable named `output` of type `PragmaPricesResponse`.
+Finally, the function returns the price of the requested asset as a `u128`.

 ## Example Application Using Pragma Price Feed